moraygrieve/ethereum-test/admin/README.md

 - allocate funds into the layer2 into the OBX ERC20 contract for use by the number guessing game
 - transfer funds into a user who wished to play the number guessing game

-To run the admin utilities, after cloning this repository, you must rename [.user.properties](.users.properties) to your own user account.
-The properties required to run against Obscuro Testnet are pre-populated in the file so no changes should be required other than renaming.
 Running the utilities requires Python3 to be installed, along with the following dependencies;

 ```bash
 # install python dependencies